zoebchhatriwala/ZElement/README.md

 # ZAction
 ## About The Project
-A lightweight library to manage JavaScript events and handlers.
+A lightweight library to create / modify HTML Elements through a javascript object.

 ### Usage